vatpac-technology/sops/docs/terminal/nowra.md

 1. **Announce Activation**: Announce that R421 and other applicable PRDs are active.
 2. **Activate Surrounding Areas**: Notify surround controllers to activate the restricted areas to get the outlines visible.
-3. **Issue Clearances**: Treat restricted areas like R421 as Class C/D airspace and issue clearances accordingly.
+3. **Issue Clearances**: Treat restricted areas like R421 as Class C airspace and issue clearances accordingly.
 4. **Service Level**: Class C while R421 is active.

 To activate R420: